LiDAR Tree Canopy

 We use an advanced drone surveying process that converts the point cloud to necessary outputs such as digital elevation models (DEM), digital terrain models (DTM), and orthomosaics.
 We use RTK-enabled drone surveying equipment, GNSS-surveyed ground points, and advanced processing workflows to provide survey-grade accuracy.

-• Accurate earthworks VR volumetric calculations
+• Accurate earthworks volumetric calculations

-• Slope analysis and Gradient tallies in detail
+• Slope analysis and Gradient tallies

-• Generation of the detailed topography contour
+• Generation of detailed topographical contours

 • Creating a customised point grid